With the college football season coming to a close and the NFL playoffs about to begin, speculation about the 2022 NFL Draft has already started.

 What about your favorite team?
 Could one of these players end up as a new star?
 Or does your favorite NFL team need a jolt of offense?

 Bet your favorite team with the best online sportsbook.
-Create a BetMGM account today and receive a risk-free initial bet worth up to $1,000.
+Create a BetMGM account today and receive a First Bet Offer worth up to $1,000.